✓ Updated May 2026

 Frequently Asked Questions

-For that perfect blend of pleasant weather and fewer crowds, aim for late spring (May-June) or early autumn (September-October).
-You'll enjoy comfortable temperatures ideal for exploring the 'Pink City's' terracotta rooftops and bustling markets, without the intense summer heat or the winter chill.
-Just be prepared for the occasional spring shower or crisp autumn breeze!
+For a perfect blend of pleasant weather and fewer crowds, aim for late spring (May-June) or early autumn (September-October).
+You'll enjoy comfortable temperatures ideal for exploring the 'Pink City's' terracotta rooftops and charming streets, with sunshine generally prevailing.
+Summer can be quite warm and busy, while winter can be a bit damp and grey, though still charming for a cozy visit.

 How many days do you need in Toulouse, France?